West Deptford Township, New Jersey: History

 Ladd's Castle, also known as Candor Hall, is a historic building located in the Colonial Manor section that is Gloucester County's oldest brick home.
 Added to the National Register of Historic Places in 1972, it was constructed c.
 1688 by John Ladd, a surveyor who helped William Penn lay out a master design for the city of Philadelphia.

 Geography

 According to the U.S. Census Bureau, the township had a total area of 17.81 square miles (46.12 km^{2}), including 15.36 square miles (39.77 km^{2}) of land and 2.45 square miles (6.35 km^{2}) of water (13.77%).

 Unincorporated communities, localities and place names located partially or completely within the township include Colonial Manor, Eagle Point, Greenfields Village, Hoffman Wharf, League Island, Leonards, North Woodbury, Ogens, Paradise, Parkville, Pierces Corner, Red Bank, Tatens, Thorofare, Verga, Washington Park, and West End.

-West Deptford Township borders the municipalities of Deptford Township, East Greenwich Township, Mantua Township, National Park, Paulsboro, Westville, Woodbury, and Woodbury Heights in Gloucester County; and Philadelphia and Tinicum Township in Pennsylvania, both located on the wester side of the Delaware River.
+West Deptford Township borders the municipalities of Deptford Township, East Greenwich Township, Mantua Township, National Park, Paulsboro, Westville, Woodbury, and Woodbury Heights in Gloucester County; and Philadelphia and Tinicum Township in Pennsylvania, both located on the western side of the Delaware River.